 Our adventure in Yosemite started at this area and we stayed the first night by the park’s south entrance.
 The Grove of Giant Sequoias is one of the largest and oldest on Earth with over 500 mature trees.
 Many are around 4,800 years old!
 I strongly recommend it if you are visiting Yosemite with kids.

 It is located 36 miles (1 ¼ hours) south of Yosemite Valley via the Wawona road (highway 41), two miles from the park’s southern entrance.
 We started our trip in this area the first day.

 Wawona trail is a beautiful nature walk with different trails.
 There is a boardwalk path on the Mariposa Grove.
 Big Tree Loop and Grizzly Giant Loop are easy trails.

+The Pioneer Yosemite History Center in Wawona is nearby.
+If you are visiting Yosemite with kids is something you would like to check out.
 This place is a collection of historic buildings associated with people and events that shaped the national park concept in Yosemite.
 We opted to do the Wawona Meadow Loop a pet friendly trail.

 This trail begins at Big Tree Lodge, and old lodge which was closed as well.
 The trail is an unpaved fire road which loops around the meadow and returns to Wawona Road.

 We found a relaxing and scenic stroll that offers views across the basin and opportunities to see wildlife and wildflowers.

 After that, we choose an easy and fun hike in the Wawona area.
 The Swinging Bridge Loop is a moderate hike, Alder Creek trail, Chilnualna Falls trails, Mariposa Trail to Wawona point hike and Guardian Loop Trail that are strenuous hikes.
 A great and sweet hike is you visit Yosemite with kids.